billbillbilly/website/content/designworks.md

 <div style="padding:100% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/776872619?badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" frameborder="0" allow="autoplay; fullscreen; picture-in-picture; clipboard-write" style="position:absolute;top:0;left:0;width:100%;height:100%;" title="Demo of PlantPlace"></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>

 This app aims to make it more convenient and economical for people to network with other plant lovers and get their favorite plants or offer their plants.
 This app allows people to post and share their wish lists and offer lists, and give the individuals with the right information based on the information of plants and other personal preferences.
-The app thus provides a map that displays all locations of community gardens and nurseries within the proximity of users.
+The app thus provides a map that displays all locations of community gardens and nurseries within the proximity of users. [[<i class="fa-regular fa-map"></i>]](https://xiaohaoy.wixsite.com/geolandscape/copy-of-vr-for-arch)

 </div>